CSI / ACLED GEOPOLITICAL DATA / Sudan Crisis Report

 Regions affected

-Administrative divisions with at least one event.
+Divisions with at least one event

 264